ChrisAikman/SGProject/README.md

 ## Tests
 For testing, I utilized Karma and Mocha.
 I aimed to get as much coverage as possible for the app.
 I put all of the tests in the `__tests__/setup-test.js` file.
 The tests automatically check whether the database has been converted correctly (see [Data Format](#data-format)), that the discussion topic has been rendered correctly, and that all of the comments are displayed.
 In addition, the edit, delete, and reply functionality is tested through `ReactTestUtils.Simulate()` to simulate user input.
 Although the coverage is not 100%, the coverage is broad.
 The untested areas of the app are relatively simple and tests for those could be written in the same way that the others were.

+## Documentation
+I used the JSDoc style to document all of the code.
+I also included comments within the code where necessary.

 ## Future Improvements
+Here are a few possible things that I would research for improving the app in the future.

+### Move Constants into a Config File
+I am not sure what the conventions are for React in this context.
+My assumptions are that it would be beneficial to pull out all constants into a config file to allow for easy changing of common data, or to even change the entire language of the app.
+I did something similar for the Quill config, as that has its own configuration file located at `config/quill.config.js`, but I would like to research the optimal way to handle this for common data within React.

+### Implement Additional Discussion Functionality
+It would be neat to implement additional functionality such as upvoting comments, and sorting comments based on date, or upvotes.

+### Implement the Surrounding Project
+This is just one discussion thread.
+It could use a parent layer that displays all of the discussion threads within a topic, and a parent layer above that that displays all of the topics on the site.
+In addition, it would be beneficial to include additional information, such as related discussions, within each discussion to allow for a more immersive experience for the user.

 ## What I've Learned
+I learned so much during this project!
+The biggest thing is that I learned (or relearned) how to use all of the tools and modules that I utilized in this project.
+I relearned how to setup and build a React app, and learned some new conventions for it.
+I learned how to configure Webpack and used common modules within it, such as the React Updates module, and the Less CSS Preprocessor module.
+I also finally learned how to do JavaScript testing!